top of page

 LSAT Reading Comprehension Question Types

-The LSAT reading comprehension section consists of four parts of reading questions with each having 8-9 questions, but there are different types of questions of the LSAT reading comprehension which are often scattered across other parts.
-Discover the types of topics below to be sure of what to expect:
+The LSAT reading comprehension section consists of four parts of reading questions with each having 8-9 questions. there are different types of questions of the LSAT reading comprehension which are often scattered across these parts.

 • Questions about the main idea and intent